juananpe/datasciencecoursera/README.md

   * column bind the three components
   * row bind train and test to generate a single traintest dataframe

-Next, itextracts only the measurements on the mean and standard deviation for each measurement.
+Next, it extracts only the measurements on the mean and standard deviation for each measurement.

   The algorithm is as follows:
   * read features.txt (feature names are strings)